Lysholm-Mariano/PinAppChallege/README.md

 - "chromedriver --version" "geckodriver --version" or to show version installed

 Modify browser in config.json with "Chrome", "Firefox", "headless Chrome"

-Install all dependencies for a project:
+Install all dependencies for the project:
     $ pipenv install

 run tests: